Andhaghaaram: Production

 The film began production in August 2014, with Vinoth Kishan and Arjun Das in pivotal roles and Pooja Ramachandran, Misha Ghoshal and Kumar Natarajan in supporting roles.
 Kishan was reported to play a blind role in the film, for which he stated that the role may not make audiences "empathetic", but further added it as an "exciting role" and "quite different from how blind characters are usually portrayed in Indian cinema".
 He further added that the blind role will have a pivotal part in the story.
 Shooting of the film and post-production works were completed within late 2014.

 Music

 The film's soundtrack album is composed by Pradeep Kumar which has four tracks with lyrics written by Sivam.
 One of the songs "Suzhalum Irulil" features an orchestral version, performed by Shakthisree Gopalan and the other tracks were performed by Sivam, Sean Roldan and Shahid Hameed along with Kumar himself.
 The album was released on 14 November 2020 by Think Music.

-Film critic Ramesh Bala, through his review for Indiaglitz gave 8 out of 10 to the soundtrack stating "Pradeep Kumar delivers the morose haunting soundtrack for Andhaghaaram and perfectly in sync with the movie's tone" and listed "Suzhalum Irulil" and "Izhupari Aattam" among their favourite picks.